Beef Stew with Vegetables Pressure Canning Recipe

 PRINT THE RECIPE CARD

 NOTE: You must use a pressure canner for this recipe.
 You cannot use a boiling water canner or a pressure cooker.
-Please follow the canning instructions carefully and do not add additional ingredients or alter the recipe for safety reasons.
 I bought my 23-quart Presto pressure canner for around $100 and it has been a wonderful, reliable workhorse for many years.

 Preservation method: Pressure canning